CRM definition –

 Systematic customer processing, which is geared to the needs of the customer and extends throughout the customer relationship cycle, is of great importance.

 By simplifying administrative work by optimizing processes, integrating and analyzing data, a company can increase its efficiency according to the CRM definition.

 The more customers a company has, the harder it becomes to know the individual needs of each customer.
 This also makes it more difficult to offer them individualized services and provide them with the care they need.
 The acquisition of CRM software helps to optimize the customer relationship according to the CRM definition.
 Customer data can be accessed in the software at any time via integrated databases.
 This allows machining processes or customer meetings to be individually designed.
 Moreover, resources are used more efficiently and wastage is avoided.

 CRM Definition: the four forms of CRM

 Within the CRM definition, four forms of CRM can be distinguished:

 controls all communication channels.
 Focusing on the customer is a top priority.
 The communicative CRM is often seen in the CRM definition as part of the operational orientation, as the contact initiation is also used there.

 Strategies – also part of the CRM definition

-- Examples of possible strategies are:
+Examples of possible strategies are:

-- Uncovering and exploiting market potential (turnover/costs)
+- Uncovering & exploiting market potential (sales/costs)